 Bullock’s performance is so strong and believable; she makes Lucy real to us and we can sympathize with her loneliness.
 She is an Eleanor Rigby character longing for a life different than her own.
 To that end, she keeps a valid passport on hand, yearning to get that first stamp in it, but unable to pry herself away from her mundane life and push herself into doing what she longs for.

 As she finds the love and acceptance in Pete’s family, her guilt mounts, but so does her longing to be a part of their family.
 It’s when she meets his brother Jack that the sparks fly.
 Jack immediately senses that she is not really his brother’s type, but more of his type.
 Although he is immediately suspicious of her, the two of them bond and dance around each other, denying their true feelings since Lucy is supposedly his brother’s fiancee.

 Pete eventually wakes up, and the movie gets even funnier here as Lucy manages to keep up the deception.

 Bullock and Pullman make this whole movie.
 Their performances are outstanding.
-I have trouble with Peter Gallagher being someone that would be the object of somebody’s fantasies, since I don’t find him particularly handsome, but that’s just me.
-He’s in a coma for the majority of this movie, but the little bit of time we see of him near the end, he does a wonderful job as a man reborn with a new appreciation for life.
+I have trouble with Peter Gallagher being someone that would be the object of somebody’s fantasies since I don’t find him particularly handsome, but that’s just me.
+He’s in a coma for the majority of this movie, but in the little bit of time we see of him near the end, he does a wonderful job as a man reborn with a new appreciation for life.